junxian428/CPlus/README.md

 For Linux Compiler And Run.
 You should run this

-Example：
+For Linux:
-g++ -Wall -o server server.cpp
+First Step: g++ -Wall -o server server.cpp
+Second Step: ./server